1. Blog

 Prevention of hormonal changes

-For example, at the age of 12, girls may suffer from pubertal gingivitis.
+For example, at 12, girls may suffer from pubertal gingivitis.

 Prevention of hormonal changes